netzob/netzob/netzob/doc/documentation/source/tutorials/get_started.rst

    :alt:

-As shown on the picture, you have to launch the capture at the Layer 4 on the localhost ``lo`` interface.
+As shown in the picture, you have to launch the capture at the Layer 4 on the localhost ``lo`` interface.
 As the targeted protocol works over UDP, you'll be able to capture only the UDP payloads.
 Then launch the server of the targeted protocol and then the client.
 This one will send